foxylion/eks-gitops/README.md

 ## Current issues

 * Managed node groups in private subnets are currently not supported by eksctl - https://github.com/weaveworks/eksctl/issues/1575
+* Do not mange the `aws-auth` config-map in the `kube-system` namespace through flux, or ensure that the role arn is correct (will differ between each cluster created, when wrong the cluster will go down)

 ## Helm templating